|As I have frequently stated:

 south of the Rappahannock River.

--Edmund had a son, James Lewis of Middlesex Co VA who married Joanna Kilbee.
+-James II had a son, James Lewis III of Middlesex Co VA, who married Joanna Kilbee.

--Their son, James Lewis of Caroline Co VA, married Elizabeth Long.
+-Their son, James Lewis IV of Caroline Co VA, married Elizabeth Long.

 From Middlesex Co VA:

-1. In Old Essex, later Caroline, we find John Lewis.
+1. In Old Essex, now Caroline, we find John Lewis.